 - Rest.
 You’ll need sufficient rest to recover from whatever is causing your fever.
 Avoid any strenuous activities that could elevate your body temperature.

-If your baby has a rectal temperature of 100.4°F (38°C), seek medical attention immediately.
-Don’t give your baby OTC medications at home without first consulting your child’s doctor for dosing and medication guidance.
+If your baby has a rectal temperature of 100.4°F (38°C) or higher, seek medical attention immediately.
+Don’t give your baby OTC medications at home without first consulting their doctor for dosing and guidance.

 A fever could be the only indication of a more serious condition.
 Your baby may need to receive intravenous (IV) medication and be monitored by a doctor until their condition improves.